 The west of Sweden is dominated by the Scandinavian Mountains.
-During the Palaeozoic a continental collision between Scandinavia and Greenland produced the Caledonian mountain range.
-This underwent an extensional collapse during the Devonian.
+During the Palaeozoic a continental collision between Scandinavia and Greenland produced this Caledonian mountain range.
+It underwent an extensional collapse during the Devonian.

-Nevertheless oil has been drilled in the island of Gotland off the mainland of southeastern Sweden.
-Gotland is made up of a sequence of limestones and shales of Silurian age, dipping to the southeast overlying a thick Ordovician sequence.
+Oil has been drilled in the island of Gotland off the mainland of southeastern Sweden.
+Gotland is made up of a sequence of limestones and shales of Silurian age, dipping to the southeast and overlying a thick Ordovician sequence.
 It was deposited in a shallow sea on the edge of an equatorial continent which shallowed as carbonates and terrestrial sediments filled the basin.

 Gas is also present in alum shales deposited in Cambro-Ordovician times in an anoxic inland sea in the area of Östergötland and Öland.
 Alum-shale, with its high content of organic material, can be broken down by bacteria to produce biogenic methane.

 Exploration for oil in Sweden has been sporadic.
 A number of wells were drilled in the late 1960s and early 1970s.
 Oil was discovered on the island of Gotland on trend with fields discovered in offshore Poland but with older reservoirs.
 Wells were drilled through to the early 1990s followed by a long hiatus.
 A few wells were then drilled from 2008.